 Because this guide was written with the intent to build the cheapest possible rig, we will be getting rid of the two last items in this list: the auto-guiding and the power.

 Auto-guiding: The telescope we will be choosing later is a small refractor that has a wide field of view.
 This means guiding is not critical and does not necessarily need to be used as long as your polar alignment is great.
-We still suggest to add it to the equipment in the future though.
+We still suggest adding it to the equipment in the future though.

 Power: Most beginner astrophotographers are able to take their first shots from their backyard.
 Because of that, you would not need a battery and can easily plug the mount into a power outlet.
-If imaging from a far location, you can either use your car battery (we've always been scared to try that but some of our friends do it all the time...) or use a mount that only requires triple A batteries (more info later in this post).
+If imaging from a far location, you can either use your car battery (we've always been scared to try that but some of our friends do it all the time...) or use a mount that only requires triple-A batteries (more info later in this post).

-Let's now hunt for the most affordable, high quality pieces of equipment a beginner astrophotographer on a budget can buy to get started in deep sky imaging.
+Let's now hunt for the most affordable, high-quality pieces of equipment a beginner astrophotographer on a budget can buy to get started in deep sky imaging.

-THE TELESCOPE - $478
+The Telescope - $478

 We have a full guide on what the best beginner telescopes are for any kind of budget, which you should check out!
 The one we will pick out for this tutorial is one that was listed there as well: a small refractor telescope with a price tag of $478.